Skip to main content

 • M.S. to Ph.D. — Obtaining an M.S. degree first at UH (or elsewhere).

-Both B.S. and M.S. degrees must have been obtained from an accredited institution in Petroleum Engineering or a relevant engineering or scientific discipline.
+M.S. degrees must have been obtained from an accredited institution in Petroleum Engineering or a relevant engineering or scientific discipline.
 The applicants must maintain a Grade Point Average of 3.5/4.0.

 Semester Credit Hours